Why is the location detection (based on my IP address) wrong?

 The location detection shown on whatismybrowser.com is based on a service called GeoIP from a company called MaxMind.
 They make a best attempt to correlate your computer's IP Address with a physical location (a Suburb, City, or perhaps State, in a Country).

-Depending on a number of factors, the results from their database may be very accurate or significantly wrong.
+Depending on a number of factors, the results from their database may be very accurate or quite wrong.

 Whatever the homepage of whatismybrowser.com says your location appears to be (remember that it also says "Approximate" underneath!), please understand that this is just where their database thinks you are coming from.